alter5/citygo-frontend-angular/README.md

 </div>

 ## Home Page
-The home page allows users to view the most popular trips.
+The home page displays the most popular trips.
 * Use the search bar to filter trips by city

 <div>